Trinity: Jewish & Gentile Views

 Greco-Roman Views of the Trinity

-At first glance, these Greek and Roman formulas based on metaphysics—abstract ideas beyond the natural world—seem to have little to do with first-century faith.
-All early Christians believed the "what:" Jesus is the only-begotten Son of God, both divine and human."
-Even the historical records from secular writers in the Roman Empire bore witness to this (see "Historicity of Jesus").
-Starting in the second and third centuries, church leaders realized they had little consensus on the "how.
-Various falsehoods arose that denied Jesus' timeless divinity: 1) Adoptionism: the Father merely adopted the Son as his heir sometime before creation or during his earthly ministry; 2) Monarchianism: both the Son and the Holy Spirit are ambassadors of the Father in a hierarchy and royal procession, and; 3) Subordinationism: the Son and the Holy Spirit submit to the Father in perfect will and obedience.
-Each of these concepts suggests that the Father created the Son instead of recognizing him as eternally uncreated in the exact image of God.
+At first, these Greek and Roman ideas, based on metaphysics—abstract concepts that transcend the natural world—might seem far removed from first-century faith.
+All early Christians agreed on the "what": Jesus is the only-begotten Son of God, fully divine and fully human.
+Even secular Roman writers attest that his followers worshiped him as a god and that his life and death left a lasting mark on the empire (see "Historicity of Jesus").
+By the second and third centuries, church leaders realized they had little agreement on the "how," and several false teachings arose that denied Jesus' eternal divinity.
+Adoptionism claimed the Father only adopted the Son as his heir, either before creation or during his earthly life.
+Monarchianism taught that the Son and Holy Spirit were merely representatives of the Father in a hierarchical structure.
+Subordinationism argued that the Son and Holy Spirit submitted to the Father in perfect obedience.
+All of these ideas treated the Son as a created being instead of recognizing him as eternally uncreated and entirely in the exact image of God.

 Scientific Views of the Trinity